Templating V2

 Additional functions

 By default we include additional builtin functions attached to the different data types.
-To use them you will have to include the data type they belong to, for example:
+To use them you must include the data type they belong to, for example:

 Existing data types: